TariqAHassan/S4Torch/README.md

    running `pip install -r dev_requirements.txt`.
  * average pooling is used in some training sessions described below to reduce memory usage, and is not present in the original implementation.
 Pooling can be disabled by setting `--pooling=None`.
+ * all experiments were performed on a single NVIDIA® Tesla® V100 GPU with 16 GB of vRAM

 #### [MNIST](https://pytorch.org/vision/stable/datasets.html#torchvision.datasets.MNIST)